Amin-Norouzi/Java-Bootcamp-Project/README.md

    file.
 3. First of all, run eureka-server.
 4. Then run all other services.
-5. To use available endpoits, you can download [Postman Collections](https://github.com/Amin-Norouzi/Java-Bootcamp-Project/blob/master/assets/Postman-Collections.zip)
+5. To use available endpoints, you can download [Postman Collections](https://github.com/Amin-Norouzi/Java-Bootcamp-Project/blob/master/assets/Postman-Collections.zip)
    .